Covariate assisted screening and estimation: Simulations

-\paragraph{Experiment 1a} We compare CASE with the lasso \citep{Tibshirani}, SCAD \citep{FanLi} (penalty shape parameter $a = 3.7$), MC+ \citep{MCP} (penalty shape parameter $\gamma = 1.1$), and SaRa \citep{SaRa}.
-For tuning parameters $\lambda > 0$ and $h > 0$ (integer), SaRa takes the following form:
+\textit{Experiment} 1a.
+We compare CASE with the lasso [\citet{Tibshirani}], SCAD [\citet{FanLi}] (penalty shape parameter $a = 3.7$), MC$+$ [\citet{MCP}] (penalty shape parameter $\gamma= 1.1$) and SaRa [\citet{SaRa}].
+For tuning parameters $\lambda> 0$ and $h > 0$ (integer), SaRa takes the following form:

-The tuning parameters for the lasso, SCAD, MC+, and SaRa are ideally set (pretending we know $\beta$).
-For CASE, all tuning parameters depend on $(s_p, \tau_p)$, so we implement the procedure using the true values of $(s_p, \tau_p)$; this yields slightly inferior results than that of setting $(s_p, \tau_p)$ ideally (pretending we know $\beta$, as we do in the lasso, SCAD, MC+, and SaRa), so our comparison in this setting is fair.
-Note that even when $(s_p, \tau_p)$ are given, it is unclear how to set the tuning parameters of the lasso, SCAD, MC+, and SaRa.
+The tuning parameters for the lasso, SCAD, MC$+$ and SaRa are ideally set (pretending we know $\beta$).
+For CASE, all tuning parameters depend on $(s_p, \tau_p)$, so we implement the procedure using the true values of $(s_p, \tau_p)$; this yields slightly inferior results than that of setting $(s_p, \tau_p)$ ideally (pretending we know $\beta$, as we do in the lasso, SCAD, MC$+$ and SaRa), so our comparison in this setting is fair.
+Note that even when $(s_p, \tau_p)$ are given, it is unclear how to set the tuning parameters of the lasso, SCAD, MC$+$ and SaRa.

 Fix $p= 5000$ and $a=1$.
-We let $\vartheta$ range in $\{0.3,0.45,0.6, 0.75\}$ and $\tau_p$ range in $\{3,3.5,\cdots,6.5\}$.
+We let $\vartheta$ range in $\{0.3,0.45,0.6, 0.75\}$ and $\tau_p$ range in $\{3,3.5,\ldots,6.5\}$.
 The parameters fall into the regime where exact-recovery is impossible.
-Table \ref{tb:simu_changpt1} reports the average Hamming errors of $100$ independent repetitions.
-We see that CASE consistently outperforms other methods, especially when $\vartheta$ is small, i.e., signals are less sparse.
+Table~\ref{tb:simu_changpt1} reports the average Hamming errors of $100$ independent repetitions.
+We see that CASE consistently outperforms other methods, especially when $\vartheta$ is small, that is, signals are less sparse.

-We also observe that three {\it global penalization methods}, the lasso, SCAD and MC+, perform unsatisfactorily, with Hamming errors comparable to the expected number of signals $s_p$.
-It suggests that the {\it global penalization methods} are not appropriate for the change-point model when the signals are rare and weak.
-Similar conclusion can be drawn in most experiments in this section.
-To save space, we only report results of the lasso, SCAD and MC+ in this experiment.
+We also observe that three \textit{global penalization methods}, the lasso, SCAD and MC$+$, perform unsatisfactorily, with Hamming errors comparable to the expected number of signals $s_p$.
+It suggests that the \textit{global penalization methods} are not appropriate for the change-point model when the signals are rare and weak.
+Similar conclusions can be drawn in most experiments in this section.
+To save space, we only report results of the lasso, SCAD and MC$+$ in this experiment.